Setting the Stage: Text-Driven Scene-Consistent Image Generation: Methods

-\paragraph{Geometry Extraction with Feature Matching} To obtain explicit scene-level correspondence cues between $I_{\mathrm{full}}$ and the selected scene view $S_k$, we apply a pre-trained feature matching network~\cite{ren2025minima} that estimates sparse correspondences between two views of the same scene under viewpoint changes.
-Given the pair $(I_{\mathrm{full}}, S_k)$, the matcher outputs
+\textbf{Cross-View Correspondence Extraction.} To obtain explicit scene-level correspondence cues between $I_{\mathrm{full}}$ and the selected scene view $S_f$, we apply a pre-trained feature matching network~\cite{ren2025minima} that estimates sparse correspondences between two views of the same scene under viewpoint changes.
+Given the pair $(I_{\mathrm{full}}, S_f)$, the matcher outputs

-where $(x_i^0, y_i^0)$ and $(x_i^1, y_i^1)$ denote coordinates of matched points in $I_{\mathrm{full}}$ and $S_k$, respectively.
+where $(x_i^0, y_i^0)$ and $(x_i^1, y_i^1)$ denote coordinates of matched points in $I_{\mathrm{full}}$ and $S_f$, respectively.

 We convert these sparse matches into dense, soft correspondence masks.
 Let $H \times W$ be the image resolution and $K \in \mathbb{R}^{(2r+1)\times(2r+1)}$ be a radial kernel (e.g., Gaussian) whose values decay with distance from the center.
 For each match $((x_i^0,y_i^0),(x_i^1,y_i^1))$, we add a copy of $K$ centered at $(x_i^0,y_i^0)$ and $(x_i^1,y_i^1)$ onto masks $M_0, M_1 \in \mathbb{R}^{H \times W}$, respectively, accumulating overlapping contributions and clipping them to a fixed range.
 We then crop and downsample $M_0$ and $M_1$ to the spatial resolution of the latent feature maps used for attention supervision, obtaining